lipemat/go-live-update-urls/readme.txt

 Go Live Update Urls gracefully and accurately replaces serialized data in any WordPress Core database table.
 The [PRO version](https://onpointplugins.com/product/go-live-update-urls-pro/) replaces serialized data in any table.

 Another consideration with serialized data is invalid data left behind from plugins which are no longer in use.
-Go Live Update Urls is the only tool capable of detecting and managing updates to invalid serialized data without failing or breaking your site.
+Go Live Update Urls is the only tool capable of detecting and managing updates to invalid serialized data without failing or breaking the site.

 #### Performance

 A feature unique to Go Live Update URLs is that the plugin identifies database rows and columns containing complex data types and updates only the necessary items.
 This targeted approach significantly improves performance and minimizes the load on the database server during updates.

+#### Cache Clearing

+Go Live Update Urls automatically clears the WordPress cache as well as many common 3rd party plugin caches when the updates are completed.
+This ensures that the site is ready to go live immediately after the update.

 <h3>Domain Update Process</h3>
 Full step-by-step instructions for a changing a site's domain <a target="_blank" href="https://onpointplugins.com/how-to-change-your-domain-name-on-wordpress/">may be found here</a>.